Bass Guitar EQ Guide to Perfect it Every Time

 This creates a clogged, swampy, foggy, (insert your undesirable adjective here) effect in your mix.

 The bass guitar is no exception, so I like to make a wide cut in that 300Hz range to clean up some of that sound I can only describe as boxy.
-This allows the low thickness and upper transients to shine through.
-Speaking of the high end.
+This also creates some space for the electric guitar if you’ve got some.

 Boost Upper Frequencies for Presence